Claudia200113/Alura_Challenge2_MoneyConv/README.md

-Money Conversion Program
+Money Conversion Program-
-  Overview
+1. Overview:
       This is a simple money conversion program that allows users between six different currencies to convert a given amout of money.
       After performing conversions, the program will save a log of each conversion in a JSON file for record-keeping and further reference.

   Note: As the the programm is based on live exchange rates, the user must have access to internet for the programm to function correctly.

-Features
+2. Features:
 User can input the amount to be converted and select the desired conversion option.
 After performing multiple conversions, the program generates a JSON file that contains the conversion records.
 Each record in the JSON file includes the source currency, the target currency, and the converted amount.

-Supported Currencies
+3. Supported Currencies:
 The following currencies are supported by the program:

    1) Dollar -> Argentine peso